OryxProject/oryx/src/site/markdown/docs/performance.md

 Any performance tuning or benchmarks for MLlib will be valid for the Batch Layer's pre-made implementations on MLlib, and there is nothing different to know for Oryx.

+## JVM Tuning

+Choosing the number of Spark executors, cores and memory is a topic in its own right.

+More executors means, naturally, more cores and memory.
+The number should not exceed the number of machines in the cluster; it can be less.
+See `oryx.batch.streaming.num-executors`.

+More cores means potentially more parallel processing.
+It can usefully be up to 1/3 or 1/2of the total number of tasks in a typical model building process.
+You can observe the number of tasks and thus inherent parallelism in the Spark UI of a Batch layer run.
+Beyond this count, more cores doesn't add much parallelism.
+Fewer is OK and simply increases the run time.
+Of course, enough cores should be available to get the batch process completed comfortably within the batch interval.
+The number of cores is configured by `oryx.batch.streaming.executor-cores`.

+If your jobs are running out of memory, the driver or executors may need more memory.
+More memory may be helpful if you notice in the "Storage" tab of your batch layer that some cached RDDs show as less than 100% cached.
+See `oryx.batch.streaming.executor-memory`.

+The `--jvm-args` flag to `oryx-run.sh` can be used to set JVM memory parameters for all JVM processes.
+For example, `-XX:+UseG1GC` is a good default garbage collection setting.

 # Serving Layer

 The REST API is powered by Tomcat.
 Its configuration is not exposed to the user, but is already reasonably